 Phase Three: Advanced Skill Development, Individualized Exploration, and Readiness for Residency

-Phase Three begins with a four-week structured independent study course to prepare for the USMLE Step 1 exam and a three-week structured independent study course to prepare for the USMLE Step 2 Clinical Knowledge examination.
-The rest of the 43-week phase is spent engaging in completion of longitudinal educational experiences, rotation in the emergency room (4-weeks), a sub-internship (4-weeks), a critical care clerkship (4-weeks), electives (12-weeks), and a Transition to Residency course.
+Phase Three begins with a four-week structured independent learning course to prepare for the U.S. Medical Licensing Examination (USMLE) Step 1 examination and a three-week structured independent learning course to prepare for the USMLE Step 2 Clinical Knowledge examination.
+Then, students spend 35 weeks completing longitudinal educational experiences, including a capstone project for HSS.
+In addition to a clinical rotation in the emergency room and a critical care medicine (ICU) rotation, each student completes a sub-internship, or advanced clerkship, in either internal medicine, pediatrics, obstetrics and gynecology, or surgery.
+There are 12 weeks of elective time.
+Phase Three culminates in a transition to residency course.

 Phase Three Sample Schedule